hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 Every time the script has created all six STL files and matching CSV files for a specific millitome the folder iz compressed into a ZIP file and the source folder is deleted.

 ![zip-compressing!](images/terminal-3.png "zip compressing")

+In total 24 ZIP files will be created inside <em>exports</em>.
+Each ZIP file contains six STL files and six CSV files.
+Expect this to take several hours.
+The script can be stopped from the terminal by pressing <em>Control-z</em>.

 ### Closer Look at the Terminal Script